gguridi/graphite-client/README.md

 - `AddSum`: Will initialise a metric where the final value sent to graphite will be the addition of all the values passed to the aggregator.
 So if we call `AddSum` with a specific metric path and values 5, 10, 15 and then we `Flush`, we will be sending a final value of 30 to graphite.
+- `Increase`: Used as an alias of `AddSum` where the value incremented is always 1.
+Useful for giving a comprehensive behaviour to the metric.
 - `AddAverage`: Will initialise a metric where the final value sent to graphite will be the average of all the values passed to the aggregator.
 So if we call `AddAverage` with a specific metric path and values 2, 10, 10 and then we `Flush`, we will be sending a final value of 7.333333 to graphite.
 The